RuiNelson/trashbin/README.md

 ## Description

 The `trashbin` utility attempts to trash the non-directory type files specified on the command line.
-If the permissions of the file do not permit writing, and the standard input device is a terminal, the user is prompted (on the standard output) for confirmation.
+If the permissions of the file do not permit writing, the user is prompted (on the standard output) for confirmation.

 The options are as follows: